fedimint/fedimint/docs/dev-running.md

-  print-secret     Print the secret key of the client admin dev join-federation  Join a federation using it's ConnectInfo completion help             Print this message or the help of the given subcommand(s)
+  print-secret     Print the secret key of the client admin dev join-federation  Join a federation using it's InviteCode completion help             Print this message or the help of the given subcommand(s)